 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-The Regional Center for Animal Care and Protection's deferred outflow of resources is comprised of contributions to the pension plan made during the current year and subsequent to the net pension liability measurement date, which will be recognized as a reduction of the net pension liability next fiscal year.
-For more detailed information on these items, please refer to the pension note.
+The Center has two items that qualify for reporting in this category.
+They are comprised of the unamortized proportionate change in the Organization's net pension liability and contributions to the pension plan made during the current year and subsequent to the net pension liability measurement date, which will be recognized as a reduction of the net pension liability next fiscal year.
+For more detailed information on these items, reference the pension note.